Scientific American Predictions: Always Question Predictions

-Scenario planning recognizes expertise, but it also explicitly recognizes that no one is an expert on the future.
-Probabilities on these far flung ideas and events can foster unnecessary dread, or unnecessary comfort, which might both be misplaced because people will accept the probabilities as near facts, given their source—when they are, in fact, as uncertain as any other future forecast.
+Scenario planning recognizes expertise, but it also explicitly recognizes that no one is an expert in the future.
+Probabilities on these far-flung ideas and events can foster unnecessary dread, or unnecessary comfort, which might both be misplaced because people will accept the probabilities as near facts, given their source—when they are, in fact, as uncertain as any other future forecast.

-4. Machine self-awareness: I do love the continued optimism that machines will at some point awaken when we have yet to build a meaningful model of human cognition.
-This would indeed be a game changer, but as I have said many times before, let’s gain an appreciation of other sentient beings, like cetaceans and the great apes, before we give ourselves the right to create another new consciousness on the planet.
+- Machine self-awareness.
+I do love the continued optimism that machines will at some point awaken when we have yet to build a meaningful model of human cognition.
+This would indeed be a game-changer, but as I have said many times before, let’s gain an appreciation of other sentient beings, like cetaceans and the great apes, before we give ourselves the right to create another new consciousness on the planet.
 We already live on a planet with multiple intelligences.
 A machine intelligence will be no more like us than is the Bonobo (and probably a great deal different given that machines share nothing in common with humans).

-6. Nuclear exchange: No one want this to happen, which is the primary reason it hasn’t happened, and most likely won’t.
+- Nuclear exchange.
+No one wants this to happen, which is the primary reason it hasn’t happened, and most likely won’t.
 Unfortunately, the United States was the country that demonstrated to the world how horrible this technology is.
-Nuclear weapons and extra terrestrial intelligence both require the will for global governments to seek tolerance and drive to reconciliation.
+Nuclear weapons and extraterrestrial intelligence both require the will for global governments to seek tolerance and drive to reconciliation.

-7. Deadly pandemic: Like polar meltdown, this has happened before and it will happen again.
+- Deadly pandemic.
+Like polar meltdown, this has happened before and it will happen again.
 It is biologically inevitable.
-Vigilance, planning, education and action when first signs occur are important.
+Vigilance, planning, education, and action when first signs occur are important.

-8. Creation of life : The world is full of strange things that have adapted to niches.
-Our ability to create new life may prove less meaningful that we think.
+- Creation of life.
+The world is full of strange things that have adapted to niches.
+Our ability to create new life may prove less meaningful than we think.
 The new life won’t look that much different than current life because it still needs to live, and life on Earth has certain preconditions.
 We aren’t talking about the re-animation of humans as in Frankenstein’s Monster.
 We are talking about microbiology for the most part, for decades at least.
 And we may find playing G-d much more boring than we thought, and the manipulation of existing forms of life, much more fruitful.

-9. Room-temperature superconductors: Ah, better, faster, cheaper.
+- Room-temperature superconductors.
+Ah, better, faster, cheaper.
 I think we know how to deal with that.
-Sure, new industries, more reliable power, faster devices, etc. Technology and energy industries need to watch and be ready to bounce on opportunity, but this will be evolutionary, not revolutionary, for most people.
+Sure, new industries, more reliable power, faster devices, etc. Technology and energy industries need to watch and be ready to bounce on the opportunity, but this will be evolutionary, not revolutionary, for most people.